publiccodenet/publiccode.net/codebases/signalen.md

 Created by: Amsterdam, the Netherlands (2018)

-Replicating: Strong interest from other Dutch cities and the Association of Dutch Municipalities (VNG, representing 355 municipalities), as well as Ghent (Belgium) as part of the [European SCORE project].
+Replicating: Strong interest from other Dutch cities and the Association of Dutch Municipalities (VNG, representing 355 municipalities), as well as Ghent (Belgium) as part of the European [SCORE project](https://score.community/).

 ## Opportunity